 The remaining nine semester hours consist of three additional upper-division courses relevant to small business.
 A copy of the approved electives for business majors pursuing the Certificate in Small Business and Entrepreneurship is available in the Undergraduate Programs Office.
 To receive the certificate, students must complete the specified business courses with a grade of "C" or higher.

-Small Business and Entrepreneurship Track (College of Business Management Majors only).
-See "Small Business and Entrepreneurship," page 167, for the requirements of this program.
+Small Business and Entrepreneurship Track (Management Majors Only).
+See "Small Business and Entrepreneurship Track," page 165, for the requirements of this program.

 Department of Supply Chain Management